IrisWRX/MiniBlog/README.md

 ## Introduction

 MiniBlog is a text-based social sharing web application inspired by Threads.
+It is created with React, Next.js, TypeScript, MongoDB, Tailwind CSS, Clerk, and shadcn/ui.

 ## Features